sarahciston/shequalifies/posts/field2-dataIds.md

 **non mediated/nonwhateverable forms, womens forms and dark susveillance**

-Early women's life writing was more daily and embodied (109) "Where men followed meandering minds or put themselves in the mind of Christ, medieval and early modern English women's 'being in and becoming with' was situated in the social spaces of the home and materiality of bodies" (109).
+Early women's life writing was more daily and embodied (109) "Where men followed meandering minds or put themselves in the mind of Christ, medieval and early modern English women's 'being in and becoming with' was situated in the social spaces of the home and materiality of bodies" (Wernimont 2018, 109).

 >"Where early modern life writing by women was able to take account of the domestic and embodied labors of women, the automation and algorithmic black boxing of twenty-first-century devices limits what is counted, and thereby limits the kinds of lives that can emerge as mediated by these technologies."
-(142)
+(Wernimont 2018, 142)
-"nondigital mediations allowed for narrative and numerate tracking of women’s lives" (142).
+"nondigital mediations allowed for narrative and numerate tracking of women’s lives" (Wernimont 2018, 142).

 >"Where data gathering and analysis is part of everyday practice, when lodged in the memories and bodies of women, it has been called caring for others.
 But the self-care processes that wearable devices can track, manage, and analyze have been coded as part of a masculine pursuit of self-knowledge and self-control. [...]
 But this body of knowledge looks s ciously like early Enlightenment paradigms that privileged white, male, bourgeois life as the only life worth knowing. [...] we are not simply talking about large-scale data storage and analysis creating different ways of knowing but also different ways of being."
-(143)
+(Wernimont 2018, 143)

 Wernimont uses the metaphor of the matrices as “the media in which something is generated or developed.
 As a generative form, the matrix is a powerful way of understanding and critiquing binary logics and simple, progressive narratives” (11).
 Citing Vivian M. May, she says it also grounds intersectional practice and thought, “intersectional work focuses on 'enmeshed multiplicities,' including but not limited to those of race and gender.
 It also entails a commitment to ‘resistant forms of knowing’ [...].
 The matrix logic of intersectional feminism ‘considers how inequalities intermingle,’ and stresses linkages between ‘the structural and experiential, and the material and the discursive’” (Wernimont 2018, 11).
 **goes in field 3?**

 #### Wissinger